jrmybtlr/inertia/packages/astro/readme.md

 # @inertiajs/astro

-Use Inertia.js as an island within Astro.
-Astro owns the page shell (layout, header, footer), while Inertia handles the interactive application region.
+The Astro adapter for Inertia.js - Use Inertia as an island within Astro.

 ## Installation